Pelto/going-serverless-workshop/README.md

 ./scripts/create-bucket.sh --bucket <bucket-name>
 ```

-## Deploy and test the initial stack
+## Deployments

+### API Stack

-To get started with the workshop the first thing that we'll do is to deploy the application.
+Now that we have the tool configuration in place, it is time to start the workshop.
+The first thing that we'll do is to deploy the application.
 To deploy a SAM template there are two necessary steps.
 The stack has to be packaged, i.e. we will upload the code to an Amazon S3 bucket.
-This will be done with the AWS command `aws cloudformation package`.
+This will be done with the AWS command [aws cloudformation package](http://docs.aws.amazon.com/cli/latest/reference/cloudformation/package.html).
 Once the stack has been packaged you will notice a new file named  `api.sam.output.yaml`.
 That is the file that we will later deploy.
-This will done with the AWS command `aws cloudformation deploy`.
+This will done with the AWS command [aws cloudformation deploy](http://docs.aws.amazon.com/cli/latest/reference/cloudformation/deploy/index.html).

 To simplify the above process we have combined those two commands into one script: